Chavenage House

-Chavenage House, Beverston, Gloucestershire is a country house dating from the late 16th century.
-The house was built in 1576 and is constructed of Cotswold stone, with a Cotswold stone tiled roof.
-David Verey and Alan Brooks, in their Gloucestershire Pevsner, describe the house as "the ideal sixteenth-century Cotswold stone manor house".
-Chavenage is a Grade I listed building.
+Chavenage House, Tetbury, Gloucestershire is an English country house.
+A Grade I listed building, it is described in the Gloucestershire: Cotswolds volume of the Pevsner Buildings of England series as "the ideal sixteenth-century Cotswold stone manor house".

 History

 The estate of Chavenage was sold to Edward Stephens of Eastington in Gloucestershire in 1564.
-He built the house in the Elizabethan style, adding large windows to the south of the porch, much of the glass being obtained from redundant churches and monasteries in the area.
-On Edward's death, the estate passed to his son Richard and, on his death, to his second wife Anne, before his eldest son Nathaniel Stephens inherited it.
+He built the house in the Elizabethan style, the then-current early Renaissance architecture, adding large windows to the south of the porch.
+Much of the glass was obtained from redundant religious buildings such as nearby Horsley Priory, following the Dissolution of the Monasteries a generation earlier.

-During the Civil War, Nathaniel Stephens raised troops and supported the Roundheads, and later became a member of Cromwell's parliament.
+On Edward's death in 1587, the estate passed to his son, Richard Stephens of Eastington.
+On Richard's death in 1599, the estate passed to his son Nathaniel Stephens, then only ten years old.
+When the Civil War tore the country apart in the 1640s, Stephens and Chavenage were Parliamentarians or Roundheads, on the side of Oliver Cromwell.
+He raised troops and joined Cromwell's parliament.
 Cromwell visited Chavenage House, and Stephens supported his planned regicide, and although he was not one of the signatories of Charles I's death warrant, he is nevertheless said to have died of remorse soon afterwards.
 It is also recounted that on the day of the Nathaniel's death, his ghost was seen leaving the house in a coach driven by a headless coachman dressed like the hapless king.
 The house is reputed to be one of the nation's most haunted homes.

-In 1801 the house was inherited by Henry Wills Stephens who added the billiard room and added panelling and carvings to many of the rooms.
+In 1801, the house was inherited by Henry Hannes Willis, who changed his name to Stephens in order to inherit.
+Henry added the billiard room and added panelling and carvings to many of the rooms.

 The house has been owned by the Lowsley-Williams family since 1891.
-They employed the architect John T. Micklewaite who added the east wing which includes an oak panelled ballroom.
+They employed the architect John Thomas Micklewaite to add the east wing, which includes an oak panelled ballroom.
 In 1944, the house was requisitioned and housed American troops prior to the Normandy landings in France.
+In 1958 it was given to David Lowsley-Williams (1934-2023) on the occasion of his marriage to Rona McCorquodale.
+At a time when many similar houses were being demolished, or being turned over to English Heritage, the Lowsley-Williams maintained the house in private ownership.
+They opened it to the public to a limited extent, for example as a wedding venue and a film location.

+In 2024, having skipped a generation for tax reasons, Chavenage came into the hands of James "Hank" Lowsley-Williams, a former pro cyclist and presenter on Global Cycling Network.
+James has launched a YouTube channel called Life at the Manor where he is documenting his journey in remodelling the house and improving its profitability.